What is a Valve Positioner?

 How to Select the Right Valve Positioner

-- Type of actuator — Rotary or linear?
+- Type of actuator: Is your motion rotary or linear?
 Match the positioner type accordingly.

-- Control signal type — Is your control system pneumatic (3–15 psi) or electronic (4–20 mA)?
-Choose accordingly.
+- Control signal type: Is your control system pneumatic (3–15 psi) or electronic (4–20 mA)?
+Choose a pneumatic or electro-pneumatic model based on this.

-- Communication protocol — Need HART or Fieldbus for remote diagnostics?
-Choose a smart positioner.
+- Communication protocol: Do you need HART or Fieldbus for remote diagnostics?
+If so, choose a smart positioner.

-- Environment — Hazardous or explosive areas require flameproof or ATEX-certified positioners.
+- Environment: Hazardous or explosive areas require specially enclosed, flameproof, or ATEX-certified positioners.

-- Process accuracy — High-precision processes (pharma, chemical dosing) need smart digital positioners.
+- Process accuracy: High-precision processes (like pharma manufacturing or chemical dosing) benefit most from smart digital positioners.

 Common Applications of Valve Positioners

-- Chemical Industry: Precise dosing and mixing control
+- Chemical Industry: Precise chemical dosing and mixing control.

 Why Choose Aira Euro for Valve Positioners?

 Aira Euro Automation Pvt.
 Ltd. is one of India’s leading manufacturers of valve positioners and control valves, headquartered in Ahmedabad, Gujarat.
-With over two decades of experience, Aira Euro offers:
+With over two decades of technical expertise, Aira Euro offers:

 - Electro-Pneumatic Rotary Valve Positioners